jennytrini/jennytrini.github.io/_pages/teaching.md

 I am not teaching in AY 2021-22

 ### Workshops
-#### Population Research Center Demography Workshop
-  - [**PRC Demography Workshop**](hhttps://voices.uchicago.edu/popcenter/workshops/demography-workshop/) - Hosted by the Population Research Center at the University of Chicago, this weekly workshop is where demographers gather to exchange ideas about works-in-progress.
+  - [**PRC Demography Workshop**](https://voices.uchicago.edu/popcenter/workshops/demography-workshop/) Hosted by the Population Research Center at the University of Chicago, this weekly workshop is where demographers gather to exchange ideas about works-in-progress.
 I expect the UChicago students I advise to attend regularly.

 _____
 ### Prospective